 However, if you do want to try and sell it on the open market you should follow these steps.

-This doesn’t mean calling in a builder straight away, it does mean clean it as best you can and if you can get rid of the smell of smoke.
+This doesn’t mean calling in a builder straight away, it does mean cleaning it as best you can and if you can get rid of the smell of smoke.

 And they could even cover the cost of the cleaning, but you should try them straight away.

-And be realistic, it’s going to have lost a lot of value and be prepared this is going to sting.
+And be realistic, it’s going to have lost a lot of value.
+Be prepared, this is going to sting.